Privacy Policy | Imprint | Prinect Know How | Prinect Release Notes Logo HEIDELBERG

 Varnish (no output)

-This option is only available for spot colors.
-The color is defined as "Full Varnish" or "Spot Varnish".
 As "Full Varnish" the color is ignored during CTP output (no printing plate is created) but it is still assigned a color code.
 This color is intended for varnishes that are applied to the entire surface of the sheets printed with all color separations, i.e. these varnishes are not assigned to a specific color separation.
 Accordingly, no plate product ID is assigned on principle to full varnish.

 As a "Spot Varnish", the varnish is applied to a specific color separation after printing, i.e. the sheets are varnished immediately after passing through this inking unit before the other separations are printed.
 This results in the following color properties for spot varnishes: